 The Institute receives the majority of its funding from the Canadian Federal and BC Provincial governments.
-The Institute has not received Federal funding for fiscal 2023 and as a result may not be able to sustain normal course operations for the foreseeable future.
+The Institute has received Federal funding for fiscal 2024 and BC Provincial funding for fiscal 2024-2026 and as a result, will be able to sustain normal course operations for the foreseeable future.